ishansaksena/INFO498-Final-Project/README.md

 # Population Health Informatics Final Project
+## Team Members: Ishan Saksena, Jayashree Raman, Naga Soundari Balamurugan, Zubin Chopra
 ## Project Description

 What is the purpose of your research project?
 >To quantify the relationship between preventable mental health outcomes and factors in an individual's built environment.
 A built environment includes, but is not limited to access to healthy food resources, parks, transportation facilities.
 The term is often extended to mean any man-made surrounding.

 >This would involve looking at combining health outcome datasets with built environment datasets.
 We would further have to establish pathways based on what stressors the environment introduces and which health outcomes are affected.
-We can also look at correlation between characteristics of geographic areas and mental health outcomes in that area.
-Our area of focus is primarily metropolitan regions, as these have a high concentration of built environments.
+We would also look at correlation between characteristics of geographic regions and mental health outcomes prevalent in the corresponding region.
+Our area of focus is primarily on metropolitan regions, as these have a high concentration of built environments.

 What other research has been done in this area?
 Make sure to include 3+ links to related works.